AngusJohnson/Image32/ReadMe.txt

   cross-platform development.

-  Other units have had attention with minor bug fixes and assorted embelishments, including a significant code tidy of the esoteric Image32_SmoothPath unit.
+  Other units have had attention with minor bug fixes and assorted embellishments, including a significant code tidy of the esoteric Image32_SmoothPath unit.

   The sample applications have also had significant revision.